Sarah-Craze/fakebook/README.md

 # Fakebook !

-A Facebook-inspired single-page app built on Ruby on Rails
+A Facebook-inspired app built on Ruby on Rails